niteshkumar789/dev-detective/README.md

 ## 📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License

 ---